Skip to main content

 The 8-level Polish Qualifications Framework (PQF) describes qualifications awarded in the country as referenced to the European Qualifications Framework (EQF).
 PQF qualifications are defined in terms of learning outcomes including knowledge, skills and social competences.
 Together with the Integrated Qualifications Register, the PQF is part of the Integrated Qualifications System, which was put in place in July 2016, in accordance with the Act of 22 December 2015 on the Integrated Qualifications System (ustawa o Zintegrowanym Systemie Kwalifikacji z dnia 22 grudnia 2015 r. (z późn. zm.))

-Pursuant to the national legislation, the Regional Examination Boards, which are responsible for external examinations below the higher education level, issue a Certificate Supplement at the request of a holder of a vocational diploma.
-The Supplement is based on the corresponding Europass document.
+Pursuant to the national legislation, the Regional Examination Boards, which are responsible for external examinations below the higher education levelissue a Certificate Supplement at the request of a holder of a vocational diploma.
+The Supplement is based on the corresponding Europass template.

 No credit accumulation system is in place in vocational education and training, but Polish experts have developed guidelines to facilitate the use of the European Credit System for Vocational Education and Training (ECVET) in learning mobility projects.
 These include materials in the Polish language, published by the Foundation for the Development of the Education System, such as Wykorzystanie założeń systemu ECVET w projektach mobilności edukacyjnej w sektorze Kształcenie i szkolenia zawodowe programu Erasmus+” (How to use the ECVET principles in learning mobility projects in the Erasmus+ vocational education and training sector) (2016) and „Efekty uczenia się i ich weryfikacja w projektach mobilności edukacyjnej: ECVET – Katalog przykładów” (Learning outcomes and their assessment in learning mobility projects.
-ECVET: A Catalogue of Examples) (2018).
+ECVET: A Catalogue of Examples) (2018) (Publications in Polish available in the online Reading Room of the Foundation for the Development of the Education System)

 Recognition of qualifications

-Recognition of qualifications (certificates and diplomas) is regulated in accordance with EU legislation and international conventions, including the Convention on the Recognition of Qualifications concerning Higher Education in the European Region (Lisbon Convention) which was ratified in December 2003 and entered into force in Poland in 2004.
+Recognition of qualifications (certificates and diplomas) confirming the completion of an education cycle at the school education level is regulated in accordance with EU legislation and international conventions, including the Convention on the Recognition of Qualifications concerning Higher Education in the European Region (Lisbon Convention) which was ratified in December 2003 and entered into force in Poland in 2004.

 Certificates and other documents at the school education level are recognised in accordance with: